ddgae2/network/ReadME.md

 ## Overview of the analysis
-I. Examples to perform ML algorithm.
+I. Examples of ML algorithm.

 ## Results